Sketches (Drawing workspace)

 Associativity

-You can snap to view geometry as you create, edit, or move a drawing sketch.
-However, snapping to view geometry does not associate a drawing sketch with the view geometry.
-If you update the design and the view changes, the drawing sketch geometry does not move along with the view geometry you snapped to in the view.
+Independent sketches are non-associative.
+You can snap to view geometry as you create, edit, or move an independent sketch.
+However, snapping to view geometry does not associate the sketch with the view.
+If you update the design and the view changes, the independent sketch geometry does not move along with the view geometry you snapped to.

-Tip: If you need an associative leader, use the Leader command located in the Text panel on the primary Drawing workspace toolbar instead.
+Tip: If you need an associative leader that is not part of a sketch, use the Leader tool located in the Text panel on the primary Drawing workspace toolbar.

-Make sure that when you create dimensions on sheets that contain drawing sketches, that you snap the dimensions to view geometry, and not sketch geometry.
+When you create sheet dimensions, snap the dimensions to view geometry, not sketch geometry.

-Because drawing sketches are non-associative, if you dimension between drawing sketch geometry and view geometry or annotation symbols, the distance value will represent point to point distance on the sheet.
-The dimension will not reflect the dimension scale of the view.
+For independent sketches, if you dimension between sketch geometry and view geometry or annotation symbols, the distance value represents point-to-point distance on the sheet.
+The dimension does not reflect the dimension scale of the view.